muhrin/pyos/docs/source/basics.rst

 Directories
 -----------

 Directories in pyOS provide a familiar way to organise your objects, just was you would in your filesystem.
-That said, there are some crucial differences to be aware of, namely:

-- A directory path ends with a trailing '``/``'.
-Thus, ``pyos.Path('/home).is_dir_path()`` returns ``False`` while ``pyos.Path('/home/).is_dir_path()`` gives ``True``.
-Some parts of pyOS, particularly ``psh`` will assume you're passing a directory, even without this a trailing '``/``', if it's obvious from context, e.g. ``cd('/home')`` is fine.
-- Directories cannot be created.
-They are merely a a product of the fact that there is at least one object saved at that path.
-It is possible to change to any directory using, e.g. ``cd()``, whether or not it exists already, and if an object is saved at that path the directory will come into existence.
-- A directory and an object can be in the same directory with the same name.
-The reasons for this are outlined below but this should be born in mind as it is not the case on traditional filesystems.

 Design decisions